 If you ever feel your heart race or skip a beat, you may be experiencing heart palpitations.
 Heart palpitations may be unsettling, but at Metropolitan Cardiovascular Consultants, LLC, board-certified cardiologist Ayim Djamson, MD, can diagnose and treat their underlying cause, no matter how serious it is.
-For help with heart palpitations, call the office in Beltsville, Maryland, or use the online booking tool today.
+For help with heart palpitations, call the office in Beltsville or Columbia, Maryland, or use the online booking tool today.

 Heart palpitations are sensations that your heart has either skipped a beat or added an extra beat.
 Palpitations feel different for each person.
 They can last for a few seconds or minutes at a time, be mild or intense, and feel like fluttering, pounding, murmuring, or a general sense that your heartbeat isn’t normal.

 Most people get heart palpitations once every so often, but some people experience many palpitations a day.
 Palpitations may worry you since they seem like an obvious sign that your heart’s not working properly.

 In fact, most palpitations are harmless, sort of like your heart’s version of hiccups.
 Still, if you have heart palpitations often enough to interfere with your life, you should schedule an appointment at Metropolitan Cardiovascular Consultants, LLC, so Dr. Djamson can figure out the cause.

 Note that palpitations are occasionally the sign of a more serious condition.
 In that case, they usually accompany other symptoms.
 Get medical attention right away if you also experience chest pain or pressure when you get palpitations, or if you feel dizzy and lightheaded.

 Heart palpitations may have a cause that’s unrelated to your heart health, including anemia, thyroid problems, and low blood potassium.